Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 • 03:30: Infected servers isolated.
 Crisis team activated via SMS.

-• 03:45: CTO decides: Activate degraded operations.
-No CEO approval needed (pre-authorized).
+• 03:45: CTO decides: activate degraded operations.
+No CEO approval required (pre-authorized).

 • 04:00: Fallback processes running.
 Customer hotline informed.
-First external communication prepared.
+Initial external communication prepared.

 • 08:00: Systems restored from offline backup.